Last updated: 4/14/2021

 - Has the government of Eritrea approved a COVID-19 vaccine for use?
 No

-- The United States Government does not plan to provide COVID-19 vaccinations to private U.S. citizens overseas.
-U.S. citizens are encouraged to follow host country developments and guidelines for COVID-19 vaccinations.
+- The U.S. government is not able to provide COVID-19 vaccinations to private U.S. citizens overseas.
+Please follow host country developments and guidelines for COVID-19 vaccination.

 - Are U.S. citizens permitted to enter the country?
 Yes

-- Land borders are closed for citizens of every country and there are no commercial passenger flights into Eritrea.
+- Land borders are closed for citizens of every country.

 - Charter Flights available if approved by the Eritrean Government.